ashishmgupta/AzureADIdentityProtection/README.md

 get the OAuth token and then uses the OAuth token to query the Microsoft Graph API to get the identity protection data in the JSON format for both risky users and risky detection.

-The code also retries in case of the number of requests crosses the threshold (HTTP 429 Too many requests).
+The code also retries in case of the number of requests crosses the threshold ( i.e when the request fails with HTTP status code 429- "Too many requests").

 **Example for riskDetectin JSON**